-The term phoenix company or pre pack liquidation is derived from the idea that a new business can rise from the ashes of the old one.
+A phoenix company is essentially a new business rising from the ashes of the old one.
 It does have some understandable negative connotations with trade creditors who have been owed money and then only to see their customers just starting out again free of debt.

 So is a phoenix company legal?

 Yes, provided the following sets of rules are complied with.
 If so the liquidator can sell the business to a "connected party"

 - The assets have been purchased for the best possible price, having advertised them and marketed them properly otherwise known as a business asset sale.

 - Ensured the creditors interests are not compromised by investigating the conduct of the directors prior to the liquidation.

 - The trading name of the new company is not the same or similar to the liquidated company.
 (This restriction on re-use of a trade name can be lifted if the court agrees).
 Bear in mind that the insolvency service is cracking down on the misuse of new trade names.
 See this article in the accountancy age